In March 2010, Congress passed a comprehensive health care reform law known as the Affordable Care Act.

 The difference between these employer types is the number of full-time and full-time equivalent employees the employer had during the previous calendar year.

 The IRS describes a full-time (FT) employee as an individual that averages at least 30 hours of service per week or 130 hours of service per month.
 Whereas, the IRS describes a full-time equivalent (FTE) as a combination of employees, each of whom individually is not a FT employee, but who, in combination, are equivalent to a FT employee.
+Employers can use two different measurement methods to determine employee count.

 Small employers are employers with less than 50 FT and FTE employees.
 Some provisions only apply to small employers.